Who We Are

 Most recently, Nathan completed Karida Griffith Walker’s 10-week Tap Teacher Training Program and Hillary-Marie Michael’s 10-week iTap Online teacher certification program.
-He is CLI-certified and has also been certified by Youth Protection Advocates in Dance (YPAD).
+He has also been certified by Youth Protection Advocates in Dance (YPAD).

 In 2017, 2018, and 2019, he participated in RIFF: Rhythm in Fusion Tap Festival in Dallas, TX.
 He has had the privilege of learning from tap masters Chloe Arnold, Dianne Walker, Sarah Reich, Derick Grant, Anthony Morigerato, Kaelyn Gray, Justin Lewis, Tony Merriwether, and more.
 Nathan enjoys translating the information and skills learned in master classes and at workshops into lessons and activities for the students in his classes.

 Nathan is co-owner of The Movement Lab, where he teaches tap dance and creative dance to students of all ages and all abilities.
 One of his most recent endeavors was the creation of Sound Rhythm Project, a program created to offer students a deeper connection to the rich history of tap dance and a creative outlet to express themselves through sound and movement.
 Building upon this concept, Nathan plans to bring even more tap dance to adults, teens, and children in central Louisiana who may not normally have access to such classes.